-After a Kentucky traffic accident, if you've suffered injury or incurred vehicle damage, you might want to look into your options for getting compensation.
-In this article, we'll discuss a few Kentucky laws that could have a big impact on any car accident claim you decide to make.
+After a Kentucky traffic accident, if you've suffered injury or incurred vehicle damage, there are a few state laws that could have a big impact on any car accident claim you decide to make, including:

 (Note on no-fault: Kentucky is one of a dozen or so no-fault car insurance states.
 That means you usually need to file a claim under your own personal injury protection coverage to get compensation for medical bills and other financial losses after a car accident, regardless of who caused the crash.
 Only if your injury claim meets certain prerequisites can you step outside of no-fault and bring a claim directly against the at-fault driver.
 The discussion in the following two sections presumes that you're able to do that.
 For details on Kentucky's no-fault rules, skip to the last section of this article.)